hamishwillee/markdown_link_checker_sc/README.md

 ## TODO

-Anchors that are not url escaped can trip it up.
+Anchors that are not URL-escaped can trip it up.
 - You can URL escape them like this: [Airframe Reference](#underwater_robot_underwater_robot_hippocampus_uuv_%28unmanned_underwater_vehicle%29)
-- BUT the comparision of the anchor is NOT url escaped, so you would need to convert back to compare.
+- BUT the comparison of the anchor is NOT url escaped, so you would need to convert back to compare.
 - URL escaping anchors and reversing for comparison is not done.

 Anchors defined in id in a or span are caught.
 Need to check those in video, div are also caught and used in internal link checking.